afni/afni/doc/afni_sphinx/background_install/install_instructs/substep_evaluate.rst

    Guru for advice::

        afni_system_check.py -check_all > out.afni_system_check.txt

-   .. note:: Please read the "**Please Fix**" section at the bottom of
-             the ``afni_system_check.py`` output.
-It will suggest
-             commands to copy+paste, and/or to ask your nearest AFNI Guru about.

 #.
 Open up the AFNI and SUMA GUIs, juuuust to make sure all is well::